 Grand Rounds.
 Grand Rounds presentations are sponsored by the Department of Psychiatry, Albany Medical College.
 Interns are asked to attend weekly Grand Rounds as part of their educational experience.
 Lectures on a variety of topics in psychiatry and psychology are presented by Consortium faculty, as well as researchers and professionals from around the country.
 Interns have also been invited to present at Grand Rounds.

 Teaching Days.
 There are workshops and teaching days throughout the year.
-In the past, these teaching days have covered such topics as advanced psychopharmacology, anorexia nervosa, treatment of phobias, short-term dynamic treatments, cognitive therapy of depression, neuropsychology, and treatment of borderline and narcissistic disorders.
+In the past, these teaching days have covered such topics as advanced psychopharmacology, anorexia nervosa, cognitive-behavioral therapy for psychosis, neuropsychology, and treatment of borderline personality disorders.
 In addition to the educational experiences listed above, interns may attend classes offered in the residency training program such as advanced psychoanalytic techniques, Freudian theory, brief therapy, psychopharmacology, family therapy, and hypnosis.